Telefonorosso/l3-netkeys/README.md

 sudo ./l3-netkeys.py --host 192.168.1.29 --auto --grab --wheel-steps 3
 ```

-The mouse wheel is emulated with repeated Amiga cursor-key presses.
+The mouse wheel is emulated with repeated Amiga cursor-key presses (3 in this case).

 ## Remote reset

 The client can request an Amiga keyboard reset.

-Hold `Ctrl` and press `R` a few times until Amiga reboots.
+Hold `Ctrl` and press `r` a few times until Amiga reboots.

 This sends a reset packet to the Amiga-side receiver, which attempts the keyboard reset chord.